Category |

 - Matter & Mass?

-Comment: many people today throw around phrases like "space-time", "vacuum energy", "zero-point energy",
+Comment: many people today throw around phrases like "space-time", "vacuum energy", "zero-point energy", "virtual particles", and "multiverse" never

-"virtual particles", and "multiverse" never worrying about being labeled "crazy".
-By comparison, "a real ether" seems to be the
+worrying about being labeled "crazy".
+By comparison, "a real ether" seems to be the least weird idea of all.

 Two FFT books by Anders Zonst